In the UK alone, 39% of companies have fallen victim to a cyber breach or attack over the past year.

 Data is a powerful asset.
 It is integral in creating more effective security awareness training.

-Using data metrics and insights, you can identify the most significant human cyber risks impacting your organisation and cover these in your security awareness training.
+Using data metrics and insights, you can identify the most significant human cyber risks impacting your organization and cover these in your security awareness training.

 Data analysis will also allow you to measure the impact security awareness training has on people.